 An important concept related to interrupt handling is that of reentrancy; a reentrant program can be interrupted and literally reentered by the interrupt handling routine and return correct values for both the original invocation and the reentrant call from the interrupt handler.
-Reentrancy is normally achieved by using no addressable memory-only registers, which may be saved and restored on the stack on entry and exit, and variable storage dynamically allocated on the stack each time the routine is entered.
+Reentrancy is normally achieved by using no addressable memory - only registers, which may be saved and restored on the stack each time the routine is entered.
 The stack relative addressing modes simplify the writing of reentrant routines considerably.